jazzyj123/pyclearpass/README.md

 ```

-#### Update an existing Enforcement Policy, retaining the original items
+#### Update an existing Enforcement Policy, retaining the original items and using a loop to add additional items
 ```
 epol = apiPolicyElements.getEnforcementPolicyNameByName(login, name="MPSK Enforcement")
 OriginalRules = epol["rules"]